LLC vs. INC: Everything You Need to Know

 The structure of an Inc. is as follows:

 - Shareholders own the stock of the company

 - Shareholders elect directors (generally known as the Board of Directors)

 - Directors appoint officers (president, secretary, treasurer, and so on)

 - Officers run the business (day-to-day operations)

 In an LLC, limited liability implies that the owners of the LLC, known as members, are shielded from personal liability for acts and money owed by the LLC, but are still responsible for any money owed beyond the fiscal capability of the entity.
 LLCs in most states are handled as entities separate from their members, whereas in other jurisdictions, LLCs usually are not thought of as having separate legal standing from their members.
 In a corporation, stockholders, directors, and officers usually are not liable for their firm's obligations or money owed.
 They're restricted in liability to the amount they've invested in the company.

 Corporations and limited liability companies may additionally maintain private property like homes, vehicles, or boats.
 A creditor of the owner of a company or LLC cannot seize the property of the business; however, they can take possession of shares in the company, as that's is thought of as a personal asset.

 In the U.S., companies are taxed at a lower rate than individuals.
 Firms can own shares in different companies and obtain corporate dividends 80 percent tax-free.
 There are no limits to the quantity of losses a company might carry ahead to subsequent tax years.

 If you need help with discerning between LLC and Inc., you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.